Terms and conditions

 American Express Europe Limited Booking Conditions

-Section B contains the booking conditions which apply particularly to a Cruise Package.
+Section B contains the Booking Conditions which apply to a Cruise Package.

-Section C (under the heading "Single Components") contains the booking conditions which apply particularly to non-Package bookings.
+Section C (under the heading "Single Components") contains the Booking Conditions which apply to non-Package bookings.

 There are certain terms which apply to any type of booking and these are detailed in Section D.

-Any booking you make through us will be a Package with the exception of circumstances where you only book a single component i.e. a flight, a hotel or a transfer or Flight-Plus.
-Section C deals with single component bookings.
+Any booking you make through us will be a Package Holiday with the exception of Cruise Packages (see Section B, which deals with Cruise bookings) or circumstances where you only book a single component i.e. a flight, a hotel or a transfer (Section C deals with single component bookings).Your Financial Protection

 A2.
 Price Changes- Back to top